MicrosoftDocs/sql-docs/azure-sql/managed-instance/recovery-using-backups.md

 You can restore a database to an earlier point in time.
 The request can specify any service tier or compute size for the restored database.
 Ensure that you have sufficient resources on the instance to which you're restoring the database.

-When the restore is complete, it creates a new database on the same instance as the original database.
+When the restore is complete, it creates a new database on the target instance, whether it's the same instance, or a different instance.
 The restored database is charged at normal rates, based on its service tier and compute size.
 You don't incur charges until the database restore is complete.

 You generally restore a database to an earlier point for recovery purposes.
 You can treat the restored database as a replacement for the original database or use it as a data source to update the original database.